motorrin/arch-smart-update/README.md

 If you installed Manually, the command is:
 `~/arch-smart-update.sh`

-## ⌨️ Why write so many letters?
-Create an alias!
+## ⌨️ Why type out the full command?
+Use an alias

 ### 1. Check which shell you are using:
 `echo $SHELL`